RainJamesY/RainJamesY.github.io/_pages/about.md

 ## 🎤 Voice & Eloquence

 - I'm recently in love with **Hamilton** (the Broadway musical), I can rap or sing at least 15 songs in the play.
+And yes, *Guns and Ships*?
+No sweat.

-- After winning several championships in English speaking contests, I developed a strong passion for delivering English speeches during my junior school years.
+- I discovered my passion for public speaking during junior high, after winning several championships in English speech contests.
-- My favorite speech is Lincoln's Gettysburg Address.
+- One of my favorite speeches is Lincoln’s **Gettysburg Address**, which I still revisit from time to time.
-- My TOEFL single best score is 112 with **28** for speaking, thanks to my day-to-day oral practice.
-I also scored 330 (v162 + q168 + w4.0) in GRE.
+- I scored single-best 112 on TOEFL (**28** in speaking) and **330** on GRE (V162 + Q168 + W4.0).
+Daily speaking practice pays off.

 ## 🏀 Basketball

-- I played as a Shooting Guard on the Men's Basketball Team of WHU SCSE during my undergrad years
+- I was the shooting guard for the WHU SCSE Men's Basketball Team back in undergrad.